 Stormwater Standards

-Larimer County has adopted the Larimer County Stormwater Design Standards, which provides the drainage criteria for all new stormwater design and construction activity.
-The Standard incorporates most of the Urban Drainage and Flood Control District (UDFCD) Manual with amendments that are unique to Larimer County.
+Larimer County adopted the Larimer County Stormwater Design Standards, which provides the drainage and water quality criteria for all new stormwater design and construction activity.
+The Standards incorporate the Mile High Flood District Manual with amendments that are unique to Larimer County.
+You can find the Standards at our Development Review and Design Standards webpages.

-Volume 3 of the Standards is specific to stormwater quality.
-Adherence to these standards helps us protect and maintain the quality of our waterways and is a requirement of the County Stormwater Management Program and Municipal Separate Stormwater Sewer System (MS4) Permit.
+Volume 3 of the Manual is specific to stormwater quality.
+Adherence to these standards reduces stormwater pollution and helps protect our waterways.